-With the rise of devices like smart TVs and smart speakers, the amount of appliances in Australian homes that are 'always on' is increasing by the minute.
+With the rise of devices like smart TVs and smart speakers, the number of appliances in Australian homes that are 'always on' is increasing by the minute.

-The good news: more energy-efficient appliances
+The good news: appliances are becoming more energy-efficient

 According to the Department of the Environment and Energy, household appliances in Australia account for about 30% of the energy we use in our home (as a comparison, lighting accounts for about 12%).

 What about essential appliances?

 We've been testing appliance energy use for decades, and our labs regularly drill down to check important stats like appliance energy use and running costs.
 We can help you choose the most efficient products in each category – great for both the planet and your bottom line.